 You could print out any stencil you want!
 I would try to find something with simple edges to make the cutting out and painting part easier.

-Here are some materials I used for this side project:
+Here are some materials I used for this side stencil project on my gift bags:

 - Exacto Knife